 highlights of operations

-Chevron also is among Colombia’s leading suppliers of fuel and lubricants, through our subsidiary Chevron Petroleum Company, and we produce lubricants, coolants and greases locally and market them under the Chevron® brand.
+Chevron is among Colombia’s leading suppliers of fuel and lubricants, through our subsidiary Chevron Petroleum Company.
+We produce lubricants, coolants and greases locally and market them under the Chevron® brand.
 We also operate a network of Texaco® service stations and are a major supplier at the Bogotá and San Andrés airports.

 As an active member of the community, we support programs related to economic development, education and health.

 exploration and production

 marketing and retail

-Through our subsidiary Chevron Petroleum Company, Chevron operates a nationwide network of nearly 460 Texaco® service stations.
+Chevron Petroleum Company operates a nationwide network of nearly 460 Texaco® service stations.
 We have a 12 percent market share in automotive fuels, a 24 percent market share in aviation fuel and a 17 percent market share in lubricants.
 Chevron also has interests in 10 fuel terminals in Colombia, 4 owned and 6 joint operated.

 Under the Texaco name, the company sells a full line of branded products – including Texaco with Techron® gasoline and Techron D diesel fuel – through stations, sales agents and distributors in Colombia.
 Chevron markets lubricants, coolants and greases under Havoline®, Ursa®, Delo®, Techron® and other brands for consumer, commercial and industrial use.

 We are the only fuel distributor in the island territories of San Andrés and Providencia.